zeroc-ice/ice/csharp/README.md

 In order to build Ice for .NET from source, you need all of the following:
  - a [supported version][3] of Visual Studio
  - the [.NET Core 2.1 SDK][4], if you use Visual Studio 2017
- - the [.NET Core 3.1 SDK][5], if you use Visual Studio 2019
+ - the [.NET Core 3.1 SDK][5] or the  [.NET Core 5.0 SDK][6], if you use Visual Studio 2019

-> Note: Visual Studio 2017 version 15.3.0 or higher is required for .NET Core
+> Note: Visual Studio 2019 version 16.8 or higher is required for .NET 5 builds.
-> builds.
+> Note: Visual Studio 2017 version 15.3 or higher is required for .NET Core builds.

 ### Compiling Ice for .NET on Windows